ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 ## Map the Compose deployment's Resources to IBM Cloud Databases

-Determining how much Disk, IOPS, and CPU breaks down to how much storage you require and how your database is being used (i.e. does it have a lot of I/O operations?).
+Determining how much Disk, IOPS, and CPU breaks down to how much storage you require and how your database is being used (for example, does it have many I/O operations?).
 Memory resource allocation is very similar between Compose and IBM Cloud Databases.

 **RAM**
-The general rule of thumb for memory is to provide the same amount of memory (or more) that the Compose deployment has to the new IBM Cloud Database.
+The general rule for memory is to provide the same amount of memory (or more) that the Compose deployment has to the new IBM Cloud Database.
 The minimum memory allocation for an IBM Cloud Databases deployment is 1 GB per member.

 **Disk**
 Disk space (storage) is not 1:1 between Compose and IBM Cloud Databases.
 In addition to the amount of data storage, the disk space allocation of an IBM Cloud Databases deployment impacts the amount of IOPS that the disk is given.
-You receive 10 IOPS per GB of allocated disk and IOPS affects read / write throughput of the underlying database’s disk, which is another consideration.
-For Disk, the recommended sizes are based off of sizes of 128 GB, 256 GB, 512 GB, 768 GB, 1024 GB, and 1168 GB so that there are significant jumps in IOPS.
+You receive 10 IOPS per GB of allocated disk and IOPS affects read/write throughput of the underlying database’s disk, which is another consideration.
+For Disk, the recommended sizes are based on of sizes of 128 GB, 256 GB, 512 GB, 768 GB, 1024 GB, and 1168 GB so that there are significant jumps in IOPS.

 **CPU**
 CPU allocation also does not have a direct mapping between Compose and IBM Cloud Databases.
 The CPU allocation of an IBM Cloud Database deployment reserves a minimum set of CPUs on a host to support your database’s workload.
 This is not available on Compose, and CPU needs vary by workload.
-For CPU, the recommended sizes are based off of sizes of 3, 9, and 27 cores based on the performance needs for your application.
-You may also decide not to allocate dedicated cores to your IBM Cloud deployments that are used for development purposes or are not very active.
+For CPU, the recommended sizes are based on of sizes of 3, 9, and 27 cores based on the performance needs for your application.
+You might also decide not to allocate dedicated cores to your IBM Cloud deployments that are used for development purposes or are not very active.

 In general, these suggestions are for simplicity and you can choose different values and multiples if you expect your application to require more CPU or IOPS (Disk).

-Below is an estimation function to derive a starting configuration for your IBM Cloud Databases deployment based on the RAM configuration on Compose in MB and where you fall between the minimum size and maximum size of an IBM Cloud Databases deployment.
+Following is an estimation function to derive a starting configuration for your IBM Cloud Databases deployment based on the RAM configuration on Compose in MB and where you fall between the minimum size and maximum size of an IBM Cloud Databases deployment.
 ```python
 RAM_MAX_GB = 112
 CPU = [3, 9, 27]